-- Acute IPPS Hospital claims will be returned with no payment if the POA indicator is coded incorrectly or missing. - No additional payment will be made on IPPS hospital claims for conditions that are acquired during the patient's hospitalization.
+- Acute Inpatient Prospective Payment System (IPPS) hospital Claims will be returned with no payment if the POA indicator is coded incorrectly or missing. - No additional payment will be made on IPPS hospital claims for conditions that are acquired during the patient's hospitalization.

-If you would like to find out more information regarding the Medicare HAC/POA program, including billing requirements, the following CMS site provides further information: cms.hhs.gov/HospitalAcqCond/
+For additional information on the Medicare HAC/POA program, including billing requirements, please refer to the CMS website at cms.hhs.gov/HospitalAcqCond/.